ungdev/ue-api/README.md

 cp .env .env.local
 # makes your changes in .env.local, which will not be pushed
 nano .env.local
-# you should change ARENA_DB for your database and ARENA_API_DISABLE_LOGIN to enable login
+# you should change DB settings for your database
 ```